 Some of the available products used for feline heartworm prevention include:

-- Advocate for Cats a monthly spot-on heartworm preventative which also assists in prevention of fleas, some gastrointestinal worms and control of ear mites.
+- Advantage Multi (Advocate) for Cats a monthly spot-on heartworm preventative which also assists in prevention of fleas, some gastrointestinal worms and control of ear mites.

-- Revolution for Cats a monthly spot-on application to prevent heartworm infection, and also assists in prevention of fleas, ear mites, sarcoptic mites, and some gastrointestinal worms in cats.
+- Revolution for Cats & Dogs a monthly spot-on application to prevent heartworm infection, and also assists in prevention of fleas, ear mites, sarcoptic mites, and some gastrointestinal worms in cats.

 The ease of application of such products and the wide spectrum of activity against several internal and external feline parasites, make these heartworm preventatives a recommended form of protection for your cat.
 Preventing feline heartworm infection is a recommended course of action for maintaining optimal health for your cat.